 The Student Health Center, also referred to as the “Infirmary,” is located on the second floor of Marsilius Hall on 63 Crescent Ave.
 Both the infirmary and Green Mountain Family Practice are operated by Central Vermont Medical Center.
 Students have 24/7 access to a health care provider, including two board-certified family physicians, a physician assistant with years of military experience and highly competent registered nurses and support staff.
 For hours, contact information, a roster of services, and more, visit our website.

-The Counseling and Wellness Center promotes the wellbeing of the Norwich community by providing counseling, assessment, and consultation services.
-Individual counseling is provided for students, faculty, staff, and family members of staff.
+The Counseling and Wellness Center promotes the wellbeing of Norwich students by providing counseling, assessment, and consultation services.
 Psychological testing is available upon request.
 In addition, couples counseling, thematic groups, psycho-educational workshops, and other outreach can be provided in response to specific needs.
-These services are conducted by a well-trained staff of licensed professional psychologists, postdoctoral fellows, and doctoral interns.
+These services are provided by a highly trained staff of licensed clinicians and a supervised master’s level intern.
+For a counseling appointment call (802) 485-2134

 The Counseling and Wellness Center at Norwich University follows privacy and confidentiality guidelines set forth by the Health Insurance Portability and Accountability Act (HIPAA), the American Psychological Association, and the American College Counseling Association.